alchemycodelab/bootcamp-one-prework/README.md

 Complete this javascript tutorial prior to the first day of class:

 - [Codecademy.com, Intro to Javascript](https://www.codecademy.com/learn/introduction-to-javascript) -- yes, the whole thing!
+All sections in this tutorial.
 - Take and Learn [JavaScript Exercises](https://repl.it/community/classrooms/20690)

 ### HTML and CSS Tutorials

 Complete these tutorials prior to the first day of class.

-- [Codecademy.com, Learn HTML](https://www.codecademy.com/learn/learn-html) -- yes, the thing, not just the section called "Introduction to HTML")
+- [Codecademy.com, Learn HTML](https://www.codecademy.com/learn/learn-html) -- yes, the thing, not just the section called "Introduction to HTML").
+All sections within this tutorial, from "Introduction to HTML" through and including "Unordered Lists" or what ever the last one is.

 - [Codecademy.com, Learn CSS](https://www.codecademy.com/learn/learn-css) -- yes, the whole thing!
+All sections in this tutorial.

 ---